PrajnaRajeev/PokemonStatues/README.md

 Navigating this repo:

-    utilities folder : Contains modules that will be used in supporting code in the dev and prod folders.
-E.g., helper_functions.py, file_paths.py, etc. dev folder : Contains all code related to the development phase of this project. eda subfolder : Contains all code related to exploratory data analysis.
+    utilities folder : Contains modules that will be used in supporting code in the dev and prod folders. dev folder : Contains all code related to the development phase of this project. eda subfolder : Contains all code related to exploratory data analysis.